-Gillian undertakes both pedagogic and Bioscience research.
-Her pedagogic research is on Inclusive Curricular design, with a current focus on successful student transition and working with students as partners in enhancing teaching practice across the college.
-Her Bioscience research investigates the epidemiology and natural history of oral Human Papillomavirus infection in the healthy community, to understand the risk factors associated with contracting HPV but also to determine how lifestyle can influence and determine the life cycle of HPV infections in healthy tonsils.
+Gill undertakes both pedagogic and Bioscience research.
+Her pedagogic research is focused on student academic success and working with students as partners.
+Her Bioscience research investigates the epidemiology and natural history of oral Human Papillomavirus infection in the healthy community, to understand the risk factors associated with contracting HPV but also to determine how life style can influence oral and determine the life cycle of HPV infections in healthy tonsils.

 Aranee Manoharan is an HE professional with experience across teaching, student success, careers, and Board governance.
 Currently the Head of Careers & Employability at King’s College London, she is a Senior Fellow of the HEA (SFHEA) specialising in inclusive curriculum design that prepares all students with the knowledge, skills, and significant experiences to effectively progress into fulfilling lives and careers.